Lunaisdedd/IXP-ManagerV2/README.md

 # IXP-Manager
-Modify FFlags inside the IXP Folder, you need "Fishstrap" for it to work.
+Modify FFlags inside the IXP Folder, you need "Fishstrap" or any other that supports fast flag editor for it to work.

 -- use channel Z1WAFlag (optional)

-Tutorial on how to download:
+Tutorial on how to download if u didnt download the py:

 (PS DO NOT DOWNLOAD THE ONE IN THE MAIN ONLY DOWNLOAD THE ONES IN RELEASES.)